ted-jung/kubespray/README-by-Ted.md

-0. ssh connection is required to access every target nodes from local or somewhere.
+## 0. ssh connection is required to access every target nodes from local or somewhere.

    ssh-copy-id deploy@kmaster.pg1.krane.9rum.cc

    * can use a designated single for deployment instead of using local

-1. Do not set any proxy settings to all hosts
+## 1. Do not set any proxy settings on all hosts
    - /etc/environment, .profile, bashrc
-   - just use bare VM environment
+     just use bare VM

-2. Set value of proxy to a few files in below
+## 2. Set value of proxy to a few files in below
    - inventory/group_vars/all.yaml (go to line 96)

      http_proxy: "http://proxy.daumkakao.io:3128"